NoBlackBoxes/LastBlackBox/boxes/servers/_resources/lessons/HTTP.md

 # Servers : HTTP
-The common language of the internet is HTTP...the Hyper Text Transfer Protocol, which delivers the HTML files to your browser.
+The fundamental protocol of the internet is HTTP...the Hyper Text Transfer Protocol, which delivers the HTML files (and more) to your browser.

 ## [Video]()